kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/02-user-signup-react.md

 ### Clear the form
 * Right now the form still has what we put inside it when we hit submit
-* We can clear it
+* We can clear the form which would be a better UX
 * But we first need to capture the result and then clear it

 #### Let's log the result first